Ensembl/ensembl-prodinf-tools/docs/bulk_db_copy.rst

 Overview
 ########

-The Production infrastructure interface allows the copy of database using the FLASK endpoint in the background.
-This document describes how to use the `<DbCopyClient ../ensembl_prodinf/db_copy_client.py>`_ class to interact with the endpoint and bulk copy databases.
+The Production infrastructure interface allows the copy of database using the Production Services DBCopy endpoint in the background.
+This document describes how to use `dbcopy-client` command line tool to interact with the endpoint and bulk copy databases.

 List of databases to copy
 #########################